issmirnov/zap/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/issmirnov/zap?style=flat-square)](https://goreportcard.com/report/github.com/issmirnov/zap)
 [![Powered By: GoReleaser](https://img.shields.io/badge/powered%20by-goreleaser-green.svg?style=flat-square)](https://github.com/goreleaser)

-A simple URL redirector.
-Allows you to define shortcuts to pages.
-I find it faster than traditional bookmarks.
+Zap is a powerful tool that allows you to define universal web shortcuts in a simple config file.
+Faster than bookmarks, and works in any app!

 ![zap demo gif](zap_demo.gif)

 ## Overview

-ZAP is a simple go app that sends 302 redirects.
+ZAP is fast golang app that sends 302 redirects.
 It's insanely fast, maxing out at over 150k qps.
 It helps people be more efficient by providing simple shortcuts for common pages.

-It can help save keystores on any level of the URL.
+It can help save keystrokes on any level of the URL.
 In the example above, the user types `gh/z` and zap expands `gh` into `github.com` and `z` into `issmirnov/zap`.
 There is no limit to how deep you can go.
 Zap can be useful for shortening common paths.
 If your or your company has many projects at `company.com/long/and/annoying/path/name_here` zap can turn this into `c/name_here`, or `c/p/name_here` - it's all in your hands.

 Zap runs as an HTTP service, and can live on the standard web ports or behind a proxy.
 It features hot reloading of the config, super low memory footprint and amazing durability under heavy loads.